-The key to it's healing power, lemon rinds (where the essential oil is extracted from) are one of the richest sources of d-limonene, which is the most common cancer-fighting terpenes in nature. (source) Additionally, we know that d-limonene can help:
+The key to it’s healing power, lemon rinds (where the essential oil is extracted from) are one of the richest sources of d-limonene, which has shown much promise in cancer research.
+(2) Additionally, we know that d-limonene can help:

-- Kill pathogens and acts as a food preservative (source)
+- Kill pathogens and acts as a food preservative (5)

 - Sweet orange (83.9 – 95.9%)